How To Weatherize Your Home: 20 Weatherproofing Tips

 Improve the Insulation of Your Attic

-The attic may become very hot throughout the summertime, reaching far above 100°F. If it is not adequately insulated, the heated air will end up making the living areas hotter and your HVAC system function as hard as possible.
+The attic may become very hot throughout the summertime, reaching far above 100ยฐF.
+If it is not adequately insulated, the heated air will end up making the living areas hotter and your HVAC system function as hard as possible.

 Adding fiberglass insulation rolls is a simple do-it-yourself project, and even if your attic is already insulated, installing another layer can help make it more livable and temperate.
 Simply place the insulation on top of what is currently in place.
 By installing a radiant barrier above the insulation, you can increase efficiency.
+Another alternative is blown in insulation which can be used for hard to reach areas between wall studs and ceiling joists.

 Install an Attic Vent